mcdonc/.nixconfig/videos/nixtheplanet/script.rst

   };

 and rebuilt.
 It takes quite a while for the process to complete; on the order of an hour or two.
-But once you rebuild sucessfully, the new VM can be contacted via VNC on ``localhost:5900``.
-I use the program KRDC to contact it.

-Once you contact it, the username and password is ``admin``, ``admin``.

 .. code:: shell